netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 has specified txid values for some child nodes, then these cases MUST be re-evaluated for those child nodes.

-* The node is a versioned node, and the client specified txid value matches the server's txid value.
+* The client specified txid
+value matches the server's txid value.
 In this case the server MUST return the node decorated with a special "txid-match" txid value (e.g. "=") to the matching node, pruning any value and child nodes.